CurlyTaleGamesLLC/MaxFeeder/README.md

 [Download the 8mm Max Feeder.](/3D/8mm/) [12mm](/3D/12mm/), [16mm](/3D/16mm/), and [24mm](/3D/24mm/) versions are available in beta status.
 All of the feeder widths use the same hardware.
 The only difference between them are the 3D print files.

+### Multiple Mounting Options

+`FeederBase.stl` and `FeederCover.stl` are designed to clip onto 2020 aluminum extrusion.
+This is the default configuration of the Max Feeder and it's designed to mount to the Lumen PnP.

+`DIN-FeederBase.stl` and `DIN-FeederCover.stl` are designed to clip onto DIN Rail for pick and place machines with a flat mounting surface, like the LitePlacer.

+`2040-FeederBase.stl` and `2040-FeederCover.stl` are designed to clip onto 2040 aluminum extrusion.
+So it will mount to any pick and place machines that the original 0816 feeder can mount to.

 <br/>

 ![Max Feeder](/Docs/max-feeder-mount.PNG)